rvellozo/ldap-bulk-importer/README.md

 # ldap-bulk-importer - What for?

-The main purpose of this tool is to test Alfresco LDAP sync, for a large data set of users and groups, on a UAT system first before triggering the sync on a production environment.
+The main purpose of this tool is to test Alfresco LDAP sync with a large data set of users and groups.
 The tool allows you to quickly bulk create users and groups on a LDAP server (OpenLdap and Active Directory) to be used and tested against an Alfresco instance configured with LDAP sync.
+* Not to be used in production systems.

 # Prerequisites
 * [Maven](https://maven.apache.org/download.cgi)